Story by Elizabeth Schoof, Staff Writer

 Photo courtesy of the Ebony Road Players

-The primary goal of the Ebony Road Players is to bring our community together, as well as to inspire a discussion of race and culture that provides opportunities for education and allows many voices to be heard.
+The primary goal of the Ebony Road Players is to bring communities together, as well as to inspire a discussion of race and culture that provides opportunities for education.
+Their work allows many voices to be heard.
 That goal, although still in progress, was accomplished in Upper Wege during the panel discussion that occurred after the performance.
 Because the play had very few props and very few cast members, the audience was able to focus primarily on the stories being told.
-Freshman Brooklyn Waggoner described it best when she said, “It allowed for a deep connection between the actresses and the audience.”
+Brooklyn Waggoner, a freshman at Aquinas, described it best when she said, “It allowed for a deep connection between the actresses and the audience.”

 The show was simplified for that reason alone.
 It was important to be able to humanize the women telling the stories, because the play focused on an “otherness” that changes the way a story is told.
 Race changes the experiences that individuals have, and although those experiences are different for each individual, each one deserves to be told as accurately as possible.

-As Randy explained it, “This is the life I have lived, and this is the way that it has happened.”
+As Wyatt explained it, “This is the life I have lived, and this is the way that it has happened.”

 One of the major discussions during the panel was on privilege and education.
 Although topics such as race are frequently difficult for individuals to talk about, it is absolutely vital that we take the time to discuss them.
 “One Simple Question” focused primarily on small stories about oppression.
-Randy felt that those stories were what helped people connect to the issue best, as we are more likely to connect to experiences that people have on a daily basis.
+Wyat felt that those stories were what helped people connect to the issue best, as viewers were more likely to connect to experiences that people have on a daily basis.

 He stated that “the honesty of the little stories is much more potent.”

 In order for us to become fully educated, we must understand the intersectionality of different issues.
 We have to see the ways in which different issues intersect with one another, but we also have to see how they intersect in our own lives.